fserb/bkc/pages/bouncing/bouncing.md

 }
 ```

-Now we simply calculate the normal as above.
-Since we only care about one
+Now we simply calculate the normal distribution variable as described above.
-result, we will ignore the other variable.
+Since we only care about one result, we ignore the other variable.

 ```op:5
   return Math.sqrt(-2.0 * Math.log(u)) * Math.cos(Math.TAU * v);
 ```

-You might have noticed the use of `Math.TAU`, which is
+We use of `Math.TAU`, which is
 [the correct circle constant](https://tauday.com/tau-manifesto) and defined as
 $\tau = 2\pi$.
 And since we are at it, let's add another useful constant.